Student Success Center: Academic Support Services

 Student Access Office (SAO) & Disability Services

-Five Towns College is committed to leveling the playing field for individuals with a documented disability by providing reasonable accommodations and services.
-Services and accommodations are designed to meet the educational needs of our enrolled students as well as help them develop the skills they will need during and after their college journey.
-Overall, assisting students to be self-advocates and more independent.
+Five Towns College is committed to leveling the playing field for qualified individuals with a documented disability by providing reasonable accommodations and services.
+Services and reasonable accommodations are designed to meet the educational needs of our enrolled students as well as help them develop the skills they will need during and after their college journey.
+Overall, assisting students to be self-advocates and more independent is encouraged.

 Students seeking accommodations and services must identify themselves and submit supporting documentation with their Student Access Office Registration Form.
 A verbal disclosure of a disability should be supported by documentation.
 The submission of the Student Access Office Registration Form is the first step required in the process.

-In order to consider a request for accommodations, the SAO must first receive the above SAO Registration form, supporting documentation and/or the following documentation:
+In order to consider a request for accommodations, the SAO must first receive the above SAO Registration form and supporting documentation.

 Learning Disabilities including Specific Learning Disability, ADD/ADHD, Dyslexia, Dyscalculia, Dysgraphia, Central Audio and Visual Processing Disorder, Autism Spectrum Disorder